-The Jewish Festival of Purim falls on Sunday 23rd Feb this year.
+The Jewish Festival of Purim falls in February or March.
 Hamantashen is the name for the sweet three-cornered filled pastry served at Purim, representing the ears of Haman, the villain of this festival.

 Here is our wonderful recipe for fail proof hamantshen.
-Fill them with chocolate, jam, povidl (buy at gourmet produce stores or make your own), walnuts and sugar, poppyseed (my favourite filling is in Elisabeth’s beigli in our book), nutella and sultanas…whatever takes your fancy!
-We are sharing Merelyn’s mum Yolan’s fabulous hamantashen filling below – dried fruit with a hint of chocolate.
+Fill them with chocolate, jam, povidl (buy at gourmet produce stores or make your own), walnuts and sugar, poppyseed (a favourite filling is in Elisabeth’s beigli in our book), nutella and sultanas…whatever takes your fancy!
+We are sharing my mum Yolan’s fabulous hamantashen filling below – dried fruit with a hint of chocolate.

 Our dough recipe appears in “Monday Morning Cooking Club – the food, the stories, the sisterhood”.
 The new softcover edition of the book will be available on our website and in all good book stores across Australia from 26th Feb.

 225 g (1 ½ cups) plain flour